mendix/docs/content/en/docs/howto8/integration/use-a-client-certificate.md

 {{% /alert %}}

-To configure client certificates in the Mendix Cloud, follow these steps:
+To configure client certificates in Mendix Cloud, follow these steps:

 1. Go to [Apps](https://sprintr.home.mendix.com/) and go to the **Environments** page for your app.
 2. Each environment has its own configuration.
 Click **Details** next one of the environments.